Shape arrays are advanced inclinometer-like instruments used to monitor:

 Reading Rate: A 32 m (105 ft) shape array can be read in approximately 10 seconds, assuming the typical sampling and averaging of 1000 readings per sensor.

 Designed for measuring borehole shape and deviation for applications such as jet grouting.
-Can be inserted and removed repeatedly.
+The SAAscan is constructed to withstand repeated insertions and removals.